KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 Where the CUSTOM_CONTAINER_ID_OR_NAME is the one you've assigned with --name flag in docker run

-Connect then to MariaDB from outside the container locally:
+Connect then to MariaDB from outside the container, but locally (Outside the Container, but same machine from MariaDB-Client):

 	> $ sudo mariadb -h DOCKER_IP_ADDRESS -u MARIADB_USER -pMARIADB_PASSWORD